 C++ Memory Models - How Modern C++ Manages Memory Safety

-C++ is a powerhouse of a language, offering developers unmatched control over memory and performance.
-But with great power comes great responsibility—issues like memory leaks, dangling pointers, and race conditions have long been the dark side of this flexibility.
-In fact, concerns over these vulnerabilities recently led the US government to discourage the use of C++ in favor of safer alternatives.
+C++ is a one of my favorite languages.
+It gives full control over memory and performance.
+But with this great power comes great responsibility.
+Issues like memory leaks, dangling pointers, and race conditions is what caused the concerns over these vulnerabilities to rise up to the point that recently led the US government to discourage the use of C++ in favor of memory-safe alternatives.

-The good news?
+But I don’t think these claims are justified.
 Modern C++ has come a long way.
-With tools like smart pointers, RAII, and thread-safe primitives introduced in C++11 and beyond, managing memory is much safer than it used to be.
+With tools like smart pointers, RAII, and thread-safe primitives introduced in C++11 and later standards, managing memory is much safer than it used to be.
+Also the static analyzers would yell at you relentlessly if you try to do manual memory management.

 - Atomic Operations: Safe, lock-free access to shared variables, which eliminates common data races.